Filing A Workers’ Compensation Claim

 The second part of the process is to file a workers’ compensation application with the state’s court.
 You must complete both of these steps before you can receive benefits.

-Step 5: Contact a Workers’ Compensation Attorney
+Step 5: Contact a Workers’ Compensation Lawyer

 If you don’t receive a response to your claim after 90 days, it is presumed accepted.
 However, it isn’t unusual for claimants to receive a denial notice prior to this time.
 If the insurance company denies your claim, you have the right to appeal.
 Make sure you have an experienced workers’ compensation attorney on your side when you do.